Football in Brazil: League system

 State top tiers run from January to April and federal leagues from May to December, so clubs on federal leagues can handle their state schedule without conflict.
 Lower state tiers run from February to November.

-Although uncommon it's possible for a 'big' club to be relegated to its state second tier league while still playing a federal league.
-It happened for instance to Criciúma who was relegated to 2022 Campeonato Catarinense Série B, the second tier league on Santa Catarina pyramid, while still playing Campeonato Brasileiro Série B. They resolved the problem of schedule conflict fielding a junior team in 2022 Campeonasto Catarinense Série B. Many of the states championships have their own promotion/relegation system.
+Although uncommon it's possible for a 'big' club to be relegated to its state second-tier league while still playing a federal league.
+It happened for instance to Criciúma who was relegated to 2022 Campeonato Catarinense Série B, the second-tier league on Santa Catarina pyramid, while still playing Campeonato Brasileiro Série B. They resolved the problem of schedule conflict fielding a junior team in 2022 Campeonasto Catarinense Série B. Many of the states championships have their own promotion/relegation system.

 Largest Brazilian football stadiums

+Stadiums with a capacity of 40,000 or higher are included.